 During winter months these beaches can often look scruffy and almost desolate but that all part of their charm!
-In summer however, they get jam-packed with crazy Cubans, all out to party, swim, socialise, mingle and have fun.
+In summer however, they get jam-packed with crazy Cubans, all out to party, swim, socialize, mingle and have fun.

 Sights in Playas del Este